 How do you make your articles or sales letters more interesting?

 Analogies and stories always increase the drama and attention span.
-Yet, it's hard to find and craft interesting stories on a regular basis.
+Yet, it's hard to find and craft interesting analogies and stories on a regular basis.
 Or is it?
 Find out how you can use a simple and effective ways to craft a ton of great stories and analogies.

 Writing Salesletters or Articles?
 How do you ditch the “Tired” Analogy?